JRRS1982/TutorialProjects/reactRedux/README.md

 ### what is a component?
 A function or class that produces HTML for the user using JSX, and handles feedback from the user using event handlers.

+### what are props?
+Properties passed from a parent to child component, this can include other components being passed along as a property.
+Use props.children in the parent component to refer to/place where its child elements need to go. i.e. comment details is a property of ApprovalCard in components i.e. its contained in the wrapper of the large element that is ApprovalCard.

 ### What is JSX
 Babel.js/io is used to process JSX, no browser knows what JSX looks like, Babel changes JSX into normal Javascript code.